matthold86/Rust-Command-Line-Tool/README.md

 ## Results

-When the code is first ran, data is loaded from a csv file into the kenpom database.
-Belos is a picture of the initial rusqlite database:
+When the code is first executed, data is loaded from a csv file into the kenpom database.
+Below is a picture of the initial rusqlite database:

 ![image](https://github.com/nogibjj/mjh-miniproject8/assets/114833075/c21591e7-5f57-461b-8e98-90dd430c671d)